Inedo/inedo-docs/InedoAgent/server-architecture/server-architecture.md

 ### Product Host Processes {#product data-title="Product Host Processes"}

 All orchestration happens in the context of a product host process.
 For Otter, this process is named Otter.Agent.exe.
 For BuildMaster, this process is named BuildMaster.Agent.exe.
-For Hedgehog, this process is named Hedgehog.Agent.exe.

 These processes are only ever intended to be started from a running InedoAgent.exe process, and will terminate immediately if executed any other way.
 Once started, a product host process communicates with InedoAgent.exe using a shared-memory buffer; this is functionally similar to a pipe.